 Some creditors or lenders might offer a 10-day grace period, but a universal rule of thumb is that you should never miss a payment.
 A 30-day late payment can drop a perfectly good score by up to 110 points!

 Yes, student loans are considered installment loans and they can help improve credit if paid on-time.
 We recommend paying more than the minimum on all installment loans if your budget allows.

 12-Month installment credit builder loan

-If you’re struggling to rebuild your credit, a Credit Builder Loan from MoneyLion could easily improve your credit score by up to 60 points in 60 days without a hard credit pull!
+If you’re struggling to rebuild your credit, a Credit Builder Loan from MoneyLion could help.
+In fact, more than half our members raised their score by up to 27 points within 60 days.
 Get same-day funding and built-in savings account that you can access after repaying the loan.